-There are four types of samples that are collected by the POTW's Sampling Section: grab, time proportional composites, flow proportional composites, and hand composites.
+There are at least four types of samples that are collected by the POTW's Sampling Section: the primary are : grab, time proportional composites, flow proportional composites, and hand composites.

 The sampling method used depends largely on the types of analyses to be run, and the nature of the wastestream being sampled.
 Each sampling method is described in this section.

-Most POTW's will define the sampling methods which must be used by industrial users (IUs) to obtain representative samples to show compliance with their permits: Example
+Most POTW's will define the sampling methods which must be used by industrial users (IUs) to obtain representative samples to show compliance with their permits:

+Example